Verifying Assets for a Mortgage

 So do not blame your loan officer, who is just following guidelines when he has to verify your assets.
 The easiest path, with the least amount of pain, is to comply.
 Here are the habits you should avoid and should adopt to make the process easier, and speed your application on its way to approval.

 What Is Considered an Asset?

-Assets are any source of funds that you have available to you.
+Assets are basically any funds that you have available to you.
 They comprise your net worth.
 They can be from any of the following sources:

 Lenders are required by law to verify all the assets you list on your loan application are verified and properly sourced.
-They do this by reviewing the two most recent statements for any accounts listed on the loan application.
-When reviewing the statements, every deposit—no matter how small—must be verified as to the source of the deposit.
+They do this by reviewing the two most recent statements for any accounts listed on the application.
+When reviewing the statements, every deposit—no matter how small—must be verified as to its source.

 If your practice is to cash your paycheck, pay your bills with the cash, and deposit the leftover money into the bank, stop right now.
 Deposit your check into your bank and take out only what cash you need so that you don’t have any cash deposits going into your bank account.

-A lender reviewing your bank statements could deny the loan if there are charges for nonsufficient funds (NSF) or overdraft charges to cover ATM withdrawals or checks you wrote on the account.
+A lender reviewing your bank statements can deny the loan if there are charges for nonsufficient funds (NSF) or overdrafts to cover ATM withdrawals or checks you wrote on the account.
 A bank is not going to lend you money if you have numerous NSF fees or overdraft charges on your account.
-If you had one or two that can be explained in a letter, that might be excusable.
+If you had one or two incidences that can be explained in a letter, that might be excusable.
 But a pattern of them sends up red flags.
 So keep a cushion In your accounts, and stay on top of your balances.

 Problems With Gifts